Seattle's Child

 The Quad is the most popular gathering place to find blossoms.

-The 90-year-old Yoshino variety of trees were a gift from Japan and is gorgeous.
+The 90-year-old Yoshino variety of trees was a gift from Japan and is gorgeous.
 Rows of these trees line the rectangular pathway, usually crowded with people taking photos.
 Climbing isn’t allowed on the trees, but be sure to check out the awesome intertwined trunks of these beauties.
 Come early in the morning or late in the day for fewer crowds.
 Parking is available on 45th Street and 15th Avenue and other paid lots around campus.
-The path is stroller-friendly, but there are stairs to navigate, depending on how you choose to enter the park.
+The path is stroller-friendly, but there are stairs to navigate, depending on how you enter the park.
 Bring a picnic and maybe some bubbles.
 There are benches to sit on and grass to lay out a blanket.

 Trying to avoid crowds or have seasonal allergies that get irritated from flowers?
-UW broadcasts a live stream of the Quad where you can take a peek at the grounds and see what it’s like on any given day.
+UW broadcasts a Ā live stream of the Quad where you can take a peek at the grounds and see what it’s like on any given day.

 Address: University of Washington